This page addresses some of the typical questions

 and October), we often need to meet at the trail early

-in the morning (before 7 AM) to get the coldest temperatures
+in the morning (7 AM to 8 AM) to get the coldest temperatures

 possible.
 All of our group dog sledding programs including